Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -le 200000 \
         ANNOgesic

-``optimize_TSSpredator`` will compare gff files of manual checked TSSs and predicted TSSs to find the best parameters.
+``optimize_TSSpredator`` will compare manual checked TSSs with predicted TSSs to search the best parameters.
-You can check the results and parameters of each step in screen. we set the steps only 25 for testing.
+Results of the different parameters will be printed in the screen. we only set 25 runs for testing.
-When the program finished, you can find several files.
+Once the optimization is done, you can find several files.

 ::

     $ ls ANNOgesic/output/TSS/optimized_TSSpredator/
     best.csv  log.txt  stat.csv

-``best.csv`` is for the best parameters; ``stat.csv`` is for the parameters of each step.
+``best.csv`` is for the best parameters; ``stat.csv`` is for parameters of each step.

-Let assume the best parameters are that height is 0.3, height_reduction is 0.2, factor is 2.0, factor_reduction is 0.5,
-base_height is 0.0, enrichment_factor is 1.7, processing_factor is 1.5.
-Now we can set the parameter set for running
+Now, we assume the best parameters are following: height is 0.3, height_reduction is 0.2, factor is 2.0, factor_reduction is 0.5, base_height is 0.0, enrichment_factor is 1.7, processing_factor is 1.5.
+We can set these parameters for running
 ``tss``.

 ::